forseti-security/forseti-security/_docs/_latest/configure/scanner/descriptions.md

 ## KMS scanner

-Alert or notify if the crypto keys in the organization are rotated within the time specified.
+Alert or notify if the crypto keys in the organization are not rotated within the time specified.
 This scanner can ensure that all the cryptographic keys are properly configured.